 From the beginning of our service to the Lord as missionaries, we discovered it to be full of many opportunities to share God's love!
 We are so thankful for the privilege of sharing Christ's love in a needy part of our world called Bolivia.

-David and Debbie served previously in El Salvador, where they planted a church in Jucuapa with the help of Honduran missionaries, and built a medical clinic.
+David and Debbie served previously as Country Directors in Honduras.
+Prior to serving as Country Directors, they served in El Salvador, where they planted a church in Jucuapa with the help of Honduran missionaries, and built a medical clinic.

 Terry and Colleen were privileged to be part of WGM's great ministry at Escuela El Sembrador Donald Hawk (School of the Sower) for several years.
 They have seen hundreds of boys and young men go through the school's primary, secondary, vocational, and Bible Institute education programs.

-Terry currently serves as Regional Director for WGM's ministries in Central America.
+Terry and Colleen currently serve as Assistant Regional Director for WGM's ministries in The Americas Region.

 After Tim’s second mission trip to Honduras, God confirmed to him that being a missionary was His plan for his life.
-He is excited to serve the Lord with his wife, Aleyda, in Choluteca in youth and children’s ministries.
+He is excited to serve the Lord with his wife, Aleyda, in San Pedro Sula in youth and children’s ministries.

 Benji serves as the director of the Bible School in Mt.
 Hagen, preparing church leaders for ministry in the Highlands of PNG.